iamchenxin/flow-graphql/README.md

 # Changelog
 ## v0.7.0 (origin Graphql v0.7.0,with PR#479, cause tag v0.7.0 has some wrong Flow typo).
-The Official Graphql upcoming release plan(So this flow-GraphQL was temporarily used until v0.8.0): v0.7.0: Introduce all latest improvements and changes to graphql-js, but no flow-types. v0.8.0-beta: Shortly after, a beta release will contain flow-types. v0.8.0: After some time for people to test and report any issues, a new non-beta release will contain flow types.
+The Official Graphql upcoming release plan(So this flow-GraphQL was temporarily used until v0.8.0):<br/>

+v0.7.0: Introduce all latest improvements and changes to graphql-js, but no flow-types.<br/>
+v0.8.0-beta: Shortly after, a beta release will contain flow-types.<br/>
+v0.8.0: After some time for people to test and report any issues, a new non-beta release will contain flow types.<br/>

 ## v0.6.7 (Graphql v0.6.2)
   Update to Graphql v0.6.2.